Echizen, Fukui: Government

 Echizen has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 22 members.

 Economy

-Echizen has several large electronics and apparel factories, but it is known for the large number of small businesses that flourish.
+Echizen has several large electronics and apparel factories, but it is known for its large number of flourishing small businesses.
 The area is traditionally known for its production of Echizen washi paper, and for cutlery.
 Agricultural production is centered on rice, with watermelons also being a major crop.

 Education

 Echizen has 17 public elementary schools and seven middle schools operated by the city government, and four public high schools operated by the Fukui Prefectural Board of Education.
 The prefecture also operates one special education school.
 The private Jin-ai University is located in Echizen.

 Transport

 Railway

+Shinkansen service began on 16 March 2024.